Small Kitchen Space-Saving Tips

 Add a Single-Bowl Sink

 If you’re remodeling your kitchen, consider installing a single-bowl sink instead of a standard-size double-bowl.
 Instead of two small bowls, you’ll have one large one.
 The sink shown here is one example.
 It’ll also allow you to buy a smaller sink base and save 6 in. of cabinet and counter space that could be put to better use.
 If you team up a 25-in. single-bowl sink in a 30-in. base cabinet with an extra-narrow (18-in.) dishwasher, you’ll gain a foot of extra cabinet space.
-Take a look at these 13 kitchen trends that are on their way out.

 Make a Blind-Corner Cabinet More Accessible